NathanFiorellino/TheDataCollectivists/index.md

 [Quotebank](https://zenodo.org/record/4277311#.YYqEUGXPxb8), an open corpus of 178 million quotations attributed to the speakers who uttered them, extracted from 162 million English news articles published between 2008 and 2020.
 To narrow down our study, we will focus on the time period between 2016 and 2020, an interval where major political events shaped the way far-right extremism is spreading in the media, while limiting the size of the dataset.

 #### Hatebase
 [Hatebase](https://hatebase.org/) is a dataset summarizing more than 3800 unique words in 98 different languages, that are documented in online discussions and real-world occurrences, with a constant monitoring for a total of more than 800,000 sightings in different regions of the world and internet.
-In order to better distinguish hate speech from the rest, we needed a dictinnary of hateful words that tends to be less biased than a homemade one for its collaborative nature.
+In order to better distinguish hate speech from the rest, we needed a dictionary of hateful words that tends to be less biased than a homemade one for its collaborative nature.

 #### CSIS database (Washington Post subset)
 In order to build our timeline, we plan on using the Washington Post study of the CSIS database **[[1]](#bibliography)** that lists major right-wing extremist incidents that happened between 1994 and 2021.
 This will allow us to study the correlation between the rise of these attacks and the normalization of hate speech in the media.